smallest-inc/smallest-python-sdk/README.md

 async def main():
     async with client as tts:
-        audio_bytes = await tts.synthesize("Hello, this is a test of the async synthesis function.") async with aiofiles.open("async_synthesize.wav", "wb") as f:
+        await tts.synthesize("Hello, this is a test of the async synthesis function.") async with aiofiles.open("async_synthesize.wav", "wb") as f:
-            await f.write(audio_bytes)
+            await f.write(audio_bytes) # alternatively you can use the `save_as` parameter.

 if __name__ == "__main__":
     asyncio.run(main())